This is Part 2 in my “Competent to Examine Jay Adams and His Teachings” series. Part 1, about counseling a pedophile, can be found here.

 [L]et me make it clear that conviction [of the sin of child molestation] must not become a morbid, drawn-out exercise in introspection.
 The idea is not to make the counselee sweat it out. . . .
 The discussion should continue until the conviction has been carried out, no longer.
 When a counselee acknowledges that he has sinned, makes no excuses for his sin, is sorry and seeks God’s forgiveness, counseling must move on.

-Now I’ll give Adams the benefit of the doubt that he really did want offenders to truly repent from the heart.
-But according to his words above (and in many others of his writings), a display of repentance was good enough.
+Now I’ll give Adams the benefit of the doubt that he really did want offenders to truly be sorry for their sin, from the heart.
+But according to his words above (and in many others of his writings), a display of outward penitence was good enough.

 The changed lifestyle

-Adams says that when counseling “moves on,” to correction and instruction in righteousness, he’s expecting to see fruit of repentance in a changed lifestyle (HTHPC, p 133).
-I wholeheartedly agree that repentance means a changed lifestyle.
-(But for a pedophile, the “changed lifestyle” could in fact mean being more careful to hide the grooming, threatening, and abuse of children.)
+Adams says that when counseling “moves on,” to correction and instruction in righteousness, he’s expecting to see “fruits of repentance” in a changed lifestyle (HTHPC, p 133).
+I wholeheartedly agree that Biblical “repentance” means a changed life.
+(But for a pedophile, the “changed life” could in fact mean being more careful to hide the grooming, threatening, and abuse of children.)

 Here is how Adams describes the period of time to test the changed lifestyle: